oktadev/okta-blog/_source/_posts/2022-02-25-build-deploy-node-app-heroku.md

       block content
 ```

-We have used the HTML elements and the classes are chained with a `.` between them.
+We have used the HTML elements; the classes are chained with a `.` between them.
 The attributes are bounded by parentheses.
 This simple layout takes the `loggedIn` value from the server and determines if it should display a `login` or `logout` button.
 It also conditionally shows a tab for the `Profile` page if the user is logged in.

 You can add the profile page by creating a new folder called `users` in your `views` folder and adding a new file called `index.jade`.
 Add the following code to it: